Buyaki01/blog-app-redux-toolkit/README.md

 # redux-toolkit

-> This repository uses the latest technology of redux, redux-toolkit.
+> This is a blog app that utilizes the Redux toolkit.

 ## Built With